 Thousands of women each year undergo Breast Augmentation with breast implants to enhance their feminine curves with fuller breasts that have a natural look and feel.
-Breast augmentation was the most popular surgical cosmetic procedure in the United States in 2013 with 290,224 procedures performed, according to the American Society of Plastic Surgeons.
+Breast Augmentation was one of the most popular surgical cosmetic procedures in the United States in 2020 with 193,073 procedures performed, according to the American Society of Plastic Surgeons.

 Silicone Gel Filled Breast Implants